|ZHANG, TIANLIU - Chinese Academy Of Agricultural Sciences|

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: Gene expression analyses will benefit our understanding of genetic bases for meat quality.
-We conducted a gene expression analysis and identified 80 region-specific genes in five representative beef cuts (i.e., tenderloin, longissimus dorsi, rump, neck, and chuck).
+Interpretive Summary: Comprehensive analyses of transcriptomes will benefit our understanding of genetic bases for complex traits.
+We provided a beef cattle tissue-specific RNA expression analysis.
 These results fill our knowledge gaps and will benefit livestock genetic improvement.
 Farmers, scientist, and policy planners who need improve animal health and production based on genome-enabled animal selection will benefit from this study.